c0c0n3/source-watcher/_deployment_/demo.md

 Keep in mind you're going to need a beefy box to run this demo smoothly.
-With lots of effort and patience, I've managed to run it on my 4 core, 8 GB RAM laptop but my guess is that you'd need at box with at least double that horse power.
+With lots of effort and patience, I've managed to run it on my 4 core, 8 GB RAM laptop but my guess is that you'd need a box with at least double that horse power.